John Uecker: James Purdy

 After Williams died, Uecker became more involved as general and literary assistant to James Purdy.
 Uecker had already been adapting and acting in Purdy's short pieces.
 From the late 1980s, he began directing Purdy's plays produced by Victoria Linchong.
 Their first collaboration was on the production of two of Purdy's short plays Heatstroke and Souvenir under the collective title Sun of the Sleepless, featuring Laurence Fishburne and Sheila Dabney.
 Other credits include the full-length plays The Rivalry of Dolls and Foment.
 Uecker and Linchong later founded a theater company to produce the work of Purdy.

 Uecker collaborated with Purdy on a large-scale, substantive edit of "Gertrude of Stony Island Avenue".
 Uecker also was associated with the creative development and substantive editing of the last two publications of Purdy's lifetime, "Moe's Villa and Other Stories", a collection of 13 Purdy short-stories, and "Selected Plays", a collection of 4 full-length plays for which Uecker wrote the introduction.

 The relationship with Purdy produced 9 full-length plays, 30 short plays, as well as a novel and a book of short stories.
 Uecker brought the mainstream press' attention back to Purdy by helping to land a lifetime retrospective review of Purdy's work in the New York Times Book Review.
 The result was a long essay by Gore Vidal, who framed Purdy's as "the outlaw of American fiction" and praised him as "an authentic American genius."

 Other work

-For eight years in New York City, Uecker taught a fusion of the Meisner technique and Method acting, which had been synthesized in exercises developed and taught by the actress Kim Stanley.
+For eight years in New York City, largely under the auspices of the Running Sun Theater Company, Uecker taught a fusion of the Meisner technique and Method acting, which had been synthesized in exercises developed and taught by the actress Kim Stanley.
 Uecker coached and/or directed James Gandolfini, Holly Hunter, Brett Butler Laurence Fishburne, Melissa Gilbert, Sam Trammell, and Jason Hale.